115 Lethbridge St, Penrith

 Lastly, and arguably most important is to get moving.
 Regular exercise is good for your mind and body and helps you lose weight and stay strong.
 Daily exercise with healthy food choices will greatly reduce your risk of developing complications from your diabetes.

-The Tindale Family Practice team works in with relevant health professionals to develop a personalised treatment plan that best fits the needs of each patient.
+The Tindale Medical Hub team works in with relevant health professionals to develop a personalised treatment plan that best fits the needs of each patient.

-If you need assistance managing your diabetes we can help.
+If you need assistance managing your diabetes your doctor can help.
 Contact us to arrange an appointment.

 This article is intended as a guide only and should not replace medical advice.
 An accredited dietician can help with food choices, contact Dietitians Association of Australia on 1800 812 942 or visit www.daa.asn.au.

 Source: Food choices for people with Diabetes. https://www.ndss.com.au/what-should-i-eat

 Please show respect and understanding when dealing with the reception staff as the Practice cannot tolerate rudeness or aggression towards them as they are only performing their role as required by the Doctors and the Practice guidelines.